-More recently, these hidden figures have been uncovered, and many women of color are now being acknowledged for their contributions to STEM.
-Organizations are now encouraging women of color to pursue STEM careers so they can continue making advanced discoveries to improve the future of STEM.
-Annual conferences such as the U.S. Women of Color STEM Conference host events to help them navigate their careers and network.
+In recent years, their stories have been uncovered, and many women of color are now being acknowledged for their contributions to STEM to the point where organizations are encouraging women of color to pursue STEM careers.
+Annual events such as the U.S. Women of Color STEM Conference help them navigate their careers and find networking opportunities.
 Universities are also encouraging women of color to pursue STEM majors and careers.

 Women in STEM History

-It would be impossible to properly acknowledge all of the women who have contributed to STEM throughout history due to the suppression of their achievements.
-However, even though many people have tried to push women and women of color out of the historical record, reports still exist that reveal how pivotal many women have been in developing technology, medical knowledge, scientific instruments, and engineering skills.
-As long as science, technology, engineering, and math have existed, women have contributed to innovations and discoveries, as shown by this brief overview of a few women of color in STEM throughout history.
+It would be impossible to properly acknowledge all of the women who have contributed to STEM throughout history since their achievements have often been ignored or suppressed.
+However, even though women and women of color have often fallen out of the historical record, resources still exist that reveal how pivotal many women have been in developing technology, medical knowledge, scientific instruments, and engineering skills.
+As long as science, technology, engineering, and math have existed, women have contributed to innovations and discoveries.

-Hundreds and even thousands of years ago, women and men built societies and empires using the STEM of their time.
 As far back as 2300 BCE, a priestess of Ur named En’Hedu’anna studied astronomy and tracked the cycles of the moon.
-She, like many of the scientists of her time, recorded her findings as poetry.
-People recited her discoveries in the form of her poetry for 500 years after her death.
+She, like many scientists of her time, recorded her findings as poetry.
+People recited her poetry for 500 years after her death.

-Due to limited records, the existence of some women in STEM is debated.
-One of these women is Merit Ptah from the third century BCE.
-She was a physician in ancient Egypt, the first recorded woman in medicine.
-Some contend that while she might not have actually existed, she represents female physicians who were pioneers in medicine and science.
+The existence of some women in STEM is debated because of flawed historical recordkeeping.
+One of these women is Merit Ptah, who worked in the third century BCE.
+She was a physician in ancient Egypt and the first recorded woman in medicine.
+Some contend that she may not have actually existed, but that she represents female physicians who were pioneers in medicine and science.
 Others argue strongly for her existence, pointing to historical records that show she was the chief physician of the pharaoh’s court.

 Statistics on Women of Color in STEM